 - Bicycling: Use of bicycles is limited to the established roadways open to motor vehicles.
 Bicycles should not be ridden on park trails.
 Cyclists must dismount and walk their bicycles on the pedestrian footbridge over the Potomac River.

 - Camping: Camping in the park is prohibited.

-- Climbing: All persons shall register online through the park's online climbing registry before climbing any cliff or rock in the state of Maryland, and shall check out upon completion of climbing with park dispatch.
+- Climbing: All persons shall register before climbing any cliff or rock in the state of Maryland, and shall check out upon completion of climbing with park dispatch.

 - Fees: Entering designated entrance fee areas for which recreation fees have been established without paying the required fees and possessing the applicable permits is prohibited.
 Harpers Ferry National Historical Park is a designated fee area.

 - Fires: The use of fires and stoves are prohibited in Harpers Ferry National Historical Park.

 - Fishing: Fishing shall be in accordance with the laws and regulations of the State within whose exterior boundaries a park area or portion thereof is located.

 - Littering: All trash shall be disposed of in appropriate trash receptacles.
 Using government refuse receptacles for dumping household, commercial, or industrial refuse is also prohibited.

 - Metal Detectors: Possessing or using a metal detector is prohibited.

 - Natural Resources: Possessing, destroying, injuring, defacing, removing, digging, or disturbing from its natural state: (i) Wildlife, (ii) Plants, (4) Gathered wood from within the park is prohibited.